isomerpages/sciencecentre-emag/pages/Christmas Science.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/ScisationalChristmas2024.jpg">
 </div>
-<p>Step into a <a href="https://www.science.edu.sg/whats-on/workshops-activities/gex-programmes/sci-sational-christmas2024" rel="noopener nofollow" target="_blank">Sci-sational Christmas</a> at
+<p>For more holiday science, step into a <a href="https://www.science.edu.sg/whats-on/workshops-activities/gex-programmes/sci-sational-christmas2024" rel="noopener nofollow" target="_blank">Sci-sational Christmas</a> at
 Science Centre Singapore!
 Visit Elf Village in Hall A from 14-December—25 December 2024.
 Discover enchanting scents of the yuletide season and play as one of Santa’s elves as you engineer a cosy dome!
 Activity hours and more information can be found <a href="https://www.science.edu.sg/whats-on/workshops-activities/gex-programmes/sci-sational-christmas2024" rel="noopener noreferrer nofollow" target="_blank">here</a>.</p>
-<p>Want to give the gift of learning all year-round?
+<p>Want to give the gift of science all year-round?
 Sign up for an <a href="https://www.science.edu.sg/visit-us/promotions/science-centre-singapore-christmas-special" rel="noopener nofollow" target="_blank">Annual Pass</a> with
 the promo code <strong>XMASHOLIDAY</strong> (valid until 31 December 2024)
-to enjoy unlimited access to the Science Centre Singapore or KidsSTOP (depending on your pass type), along with exclusive benefits like special discounts, members-only events, and surprises throughout the year.&nbsp;</p>
+to enjoy unlimited access to the Science Centre Singapore or KidsSTOP™ (depending on your pass type), along with exclusive benefits like special discounts, members-only events, and surprises throughout the year.&nbsp;</p>
 <p>Visit the <a href="https://www.science.edu.sg/visit-us/promotions/science-centre-singapore-christmas-special" rel="noopener nofollow" target="_blank">Annual Pass Holiday Booth</a> in
 the entrance to Science Centre Singapore from 29 November—29 December 2024, 10:00am-2:00pm daily to learn more and enjoy festive perks from a free